ospfranco/ospfranco.github.io/_posts/2024-04-29-why swift is better than rust.md

 # Swift has become my favorite language

-After working with many languages and tools over the last couple of years I have nothing but praise for Swift.
+After the last few years, I can only praise Swift.
 It's not perfect, but it feels like the culmination of the C-like family of languages.
-It does all the nice-things rust does.
-Explicit control-flow, and exhaustive checks for branching code, yet it has dynamic syntax and a sensible memory model that will cover 98% of the code you normally write without fuzz.
+It does a lot of the nice things Rust does.
+Explicit control, exhaustive checks for branching code, yet it has dynamic syntax and a sensible memory model that will cover 98% of the code you normally write.
+But it also does them with automatic memory management.

 Swift has taken all the lessons of the last 20 years of software development and dumped them into a useful language.

 # The feeling

 Whenever I open a Swift file I wrote myself I can immediately pick up where I left.
 Whereas with Rust every function is a mess of `unwrap`, `clone`, `arc`, `box`.
 Ultimately, Rust solved the memory management problem at the interface between your hands and the keyboard and that makes coding too hard.

+I don't think Swift is perfect but is a joy to work with.